Maddy10/Car-Price-Prediction-ML-Project-/README.md

 - Fuel type
 - Price

-You can download the dataset from [insert dataset source URL here] or use a similar dataset from your own.
+You can download the dataset from above or use a similar dataset from your own.

 ## Installation